 The NPHC Garden is a space for all members of the Elon community to appreciate the history of the National Pan-Hellenic Council and its member organizations.
 The NPHC Garden was designed after an extensive planning process involving many stakeholders.
 The monuments are beautiful, and while they are not traditional plots, we believe that they represent the Elon NPHC very well and provide a permanent place for NPHC organizations at Elon University.
 Click here for more information on their dedications.

-For over 10 years, members of the Elon University National Pan-Hellenic Council have been discussing the idea of having plots on the Elon campus.
+For over 10 years, members of the Elon University National Pan-Hellenic Council had been discussing the idea of having plots on the Elon campus.
 The first proposal was submitted by Karen Cain-Henderson asking the university to consider finding a space on campus where the chapters could create a "plot" in the same tradition as historically black colleges and universities.
 Several spaces were suggested and considered.
 A second proposal was then submitted several years later with the similar intention – to find a space on campus where the chapters would build and install plots in the traditional sense.

-The proposal included the explanation of the importance of plots and the suggestions of the students for what the plots would look like.
-The proposal asked for consideration of space by East Gym, the Loy Neighborhood, and Jordan Center.
 Following this final proposal the university created a task force, led by Smith Jackson, Vice President for Student Life and Dean of Students and Scott Nelson, Assistant Dean of Students.
 The task force was created to consider the proposal and complete research as to what other institutions were installing in the plot tradition.

 Members of the administration traveled to several different institutions and developed a final proposal indicating that the location for a permanent memorial for Elon's NPHC groups should be behind the Moseley Center at the top of the Loy Neighborhood, and that each chapter would be commemorated with a stone monument.